The project

 About the project

 The protection of grassland birds, such as Black-tailed Godwits, Lapwings and Curlews, and their habitats are the focus of this project, funded by the European Union under the LIFE programme.
-The aim is to create and connect optimal breeding areas.
-To this end, land use must be extensified and water levels optimised.
+Our aim is to create and connect optimal breeding and non-breeding areas along the East Atlantic Flyway.
+To this end, land use must be extensified and water levels optimised, among other things.

-The project will run for ten years.
+The project will run for ten years, from November 2020 until October 2030.
 Its total budget is around 27 million euros, including a 15 million share from the State of Lower Saxony.

 As the coordinating beneficiary, the Lower Saxony Ministry for the Environment has commissioned the State Agency for Bird Conservation in the Lower Saxony Water Management, Coastal and Nature Protection Agency (NLWKN) to implement the project.